88-degrees/Book-of-Changes/appendix01s1.md

 ###### p.216

-are symbols of [Zhèn(䷲)](e99c87zhen.md) and [Kǎn(䷜)](e59d8ekan.md)), all (between heaven and earth) is filled up.
+are symbols of [**Zhèn ䷲**](e99c87zhen.md) and [**Kǎn ䷜**](e59d8ekan.md)), all (between heaven and earth) is filled up.
 But the condition of the time is full of irregularity and obscurity.
 Feudal princes should be established, but the feeling that rest and peace have been secured should not be indulged (even then).

 <a name="fr_128"></a>[IV](#fn_128).

-1. In [Méng(䷃)](e89299meng.md) we have (the trigram for) a mountain, and below it that of a rugged defile with a stream in it.
+1. In [**Méng ䷃**](e89299meng.md) we have (the trigram for) a mountain, and below it that of a rugged defile with a stream in it.
 The conditions of peril and arrest

 ###### p.
 217

-of progress (suggested by these) give (the idea in) [Méng(䷃)](e89299meng.md).
+of progress (suggested by these) give (the idea in) [**Méng ䷃**](e89299meng.md).

-2. '[Méng(䷃)](e89299meng.md) indicates that there will be progress and success:'--for there is development at work in it, and its time of action is exactly what is right.
+2. '[**Méng ䷃**](e89299meng.md) indicates that there will be progress and success:'--for there is development at work in it, and its time of action is exactly what is right.
 'I do not seek the youthful and inexperienced; he seeks me:'--so does will respond to will.
 'When he shows (the sincerity that marks) the first recourse to divination, I instruct him:'--for possessing the qualities of the undivided line and being in the central place, (the subject of the second line thus speaks).
 'A second and third application create annoyance, and I do not instruct so as to create annoyance:'--annoyance (he means) to the ignorant.

 (The method of dealing with) the young and ignorant is to nourish the correct (nature belonging to them);--this accomplishes the service of the sage.